+44 (0) 207 252 3900 [email protected]

 If kids come to think of a photoshoot as something adults are doing “to” them, with a bunch of complicated equipment they’re not allowed to touch or examine, it can be about as appealing as a visit to the dentist.
 Make it a team effort from the beginning.
 Explain the cameras to them and let them ask questions.
 Give older kids responsibilities appropriate to their age, such as setting up a tripod or helping to entertain the younger ones.

-Keep your calm and your sense of humor, and they’ll keep theirs too.
+Keep your calm and your sense of humour, and they’ll keep theirs too.
 And keep shooting!
-It won’t be the flawless tableau you were planning, but it just might be the serendipitous shot that turns a calamitous day into a favorite family photo that provides warm laughter and treasured memories for years to come.
+It won’t be the flawless tableau you were planning, but it just might be the serendipitous shot that turns a calamitous day into a favourite family photo that provides warm laughter and treasured memories for years to come.

 Whether it’s a wedding, a day at the park, abandoned buildings or any other type of medium, you have to consider how you plan on making your photos stand out and become a visually inspiring and intriguing piece of art.
 The better you can develop an idea that you have in your mind for how you want the shoot to look, the easier the process will go for putting it together.
 However, if you just have a bunch of strung-along thoughts, it will be much more difficult to put your shoot together.
 Take the time to consider your concept and how you want your photo shoot to be presented, and you’ll notice the rest of the process will have a much more uniform direction that will be easier to plan for.